open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 ## Troubleshooting

 1. When trying to access http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html you may experience an error such as the following: "no_db_found".
 A simple solution will be using ```vagrant destroy``` to delete the current machine, then try ```vagrant up``` to rebuild it.

+2. In the case you use the command `vagrant destroy`, your community BeLL will be wiped together with the virtual machine, but  community registration still exist on the nation side.
+After rebuilding your community BeLL using `vagrant up`, fill out the configurations again with a slightly difference Name and Code (e.g. adding a number or letter to the end of your original GitHub username) so we can still locate your community on the Nation side.

 #### Return to [First Steps](vi-first-steps.md#Step_1_-_BeLL_Installation)